 - Weight Limit

 Another highly important consideration when choosing a dog grooming table should be its weight limit.
-Bigger tables typically have a higher weight limit, whereas smaller tables have a lower.
+Bigger tables, being that they're made for large dogs, typically have a higher weight limit, whereas smaller tables have a lower.
 However, don't rely on the size of the table alone - it's best to weigh your dog and compare the numbers to the weight limit of the model you're considering.

 Stability is an important feature – particularly if you have a dog who hates getting groomed or wet and is likely to struggle around somewhat.
 Look for grooming tables with big, thick legs and non-skid bases.
 Also, check the material on the surface of the table to see whether it is non-slip.

 - Professional or Personal Use

 If you are a professional dog groomer, you will probably be looking for a different kind of table than if you are an occasional at-home groomer.
 In your house, you are unlikely to have a huge amount of space, so it is preferable that you choose a table that is lightweight and collapsible so you can store it easily.
 However, if you are a salon groomer, you will probably want to be able to accommodate larger dogs.
 Otherwise, you will put serious restrictions on your clientele.
 You may even want to consider an electric or hydraulic grooming table in this case.